whosonfirst/whosonfirst-www/www/blog/2019/05/09/changes/index.md

 and would everyone please delete their copies of the repository.

-Before we go any further this is a good time to say that **GitHub have been basically awesome** about all of this.
+Before we go any further this is a good time to say that **GitHub have been basically awesome about all of this**.
 They have been patient and understanding as we've tried to find an alternative solution (as in not just deleting all the data) that addresses everyone's concerns.
 WOF is the beneficiary of GitHub's decision to offer free hosting for projects and frankly we feel kind of bad that